 5. Goodsprings: Hidden Heritage Beyond the City

 Goodsprings is a historic mining town with a population of around 200 people.
-I enjoy its rich heritage, with landmarks like the Pioneer Saloon offering a glimpse into the past.
+It has a rich heritage, with landmarks like the Pioneer Saloon offering a glimpse into the past.
 Activities include exploring old mines, hiking in the surrounding hills, and immersing oneself in the town’s Wild West atmosphere.

 The main industry used to be mining, but now it’s largely tourism related to its history.
 What makes Goodsprings secluded is its location off the main highways and the preservation of its rustic charm, far removed from the modern developments of nearby cities.